 Once the change to audit has been made it cannot be reversed.

 Change to Audit will result in an additional fee charged per credit hour.
-Visit the Tuition and Fees webpage for details.
+Visit tuition and fees for details.

 Audited courses appear on a student’s transcript as “X.” The "X" (audit) grade does not earn credit and is not computed in the grade point average (GPA).